 Calamari rice, or arroz con calamares, is a good first course or side dish for a dinner.
 This calamari rice recipe is easy to put together for anyone who enjoys authentic Spanish cuisine and seafood flavors.
-In Spain, squid or cuttlefish ink is put into dishes including risotto and paella, and is also in soups.
-The English name calamari is derived from the Spanish term, calamar and from calamaro in Italian.
-The term ink refers to the fluid secreted by the squid.

-This Spanish seafood dish could also be served as a main course, especially if you add a few pieces of a solid white fish like halibut, or a handful of small clams.
-You could also serve it with a different type of rice, including a black rice.
-It's always good to have a versatile recipe on hand, and this one is no exception.
+This Spanish seafood dish also could be served as a main course, especially if you add a few pieces of a solid white fish like halibut or a handful of small clams.
+You also could serve it with a different type of rice, including a black rice.
+It's always good to have a versatile recipe on hand and this one is no exception.

 Rice with squid has a great seafood flavor without the additional work of preparing a paella, and it could be served as a main course of a light dinner.
 Prepare this recipe and see if it's a new family favorite.

 - Clean the squid thoroughly and cut them into rings.
 Use the tentacles, but be sure to remove the eye.
 Peel and finely chop the onion and garlic.
 Cut the pepper into small pieces.

 - Heat a few tablespoons of olive oil in a heavy-bottomed large frying pan.
 Sauté the onion and garlic over medium heat.
 When the onion is golden, add the red pepper and continue to sauté, stirring often, for about 5 minutes.

 - While the onion mixture is sautéing, heat the fish stock in a saucepan, but do not boil the stock.